pranavramachandra1/pranavramachandra1.github.io/_projects/02_workout_tracker.md

 ![Workout Webapp System](workout_webapp_system.png)

-A funny story about this project is that I tried to build this thing after just completing my intro to prograaming course at UC Berkeley (CS61A).
-I followed a bunch fo YouTube tutorials and sat and coded the ugliest app ever, and the entire process took 4 weeks (my entire winter break)
+A funny story about this project is that I tried to build this thing after just completing my intro to programing course at UC Berkeley (CS61A).
+I followed a bunch fo YouTube tutorials and sat and coded the ugliest app ever, and the entire process took 4 weeks (my entire winter break).

 Now, with a lot more experience under my belt, I rebuilt this app from scratch, redid the system design, and deployed the app successfully in less than 2 days.
 This was a fun little project, and I am excited for the many more to come.

-Feel free to see how I built this app [here](https://github.com/pranavramachandra1/workout_webapp) Thanks for stopping by lol
+Feel free to see how I built this app [here](https://github.com/pranavramachandra1/workout_webapp)!

 ###### Languages: Python, JS, HTML, CSS